wotakumoe/wotaku/docs/guides/music/transcoding.md

 ## The Process

 ::: danger Read before transcoding {open}
-- Audio can't be legitimately transcoded to higher quality since you can't generate new details after compression has been applied.
+Audio can't be legitimately transcoded to higher quality since you can't generate new details after compression has been applied.
 That's why you shouldn't transcode
-  -  lossy into another lossy because you will lose more details during transcoding
+- Lossy -> lossy because you will lose more details during transcoding
-  -  lossy into lossless since it will be just a waste of space & no audio quality improvement.
+- Lossy -> lossless since it will be just a waste of space & no audio quality improvement.
 :::

 ### fre:ac